CodebuffAI/codebuff/backend/knowledge.md

 4. Create a robust testing suite for backend components.
 5. Optimize the file diff generation process for better reliability and performance.

+## Referral System

+The referral system is an important feature of our application.
+Here are key points to remember:

+1. **Referral Limit**: Users are limited to a maximum number of successful referrals (currently set to 5).

+2. **Limit Enforcement**: The referral limit must be enforced during the redemption process (POST request), not just when displaying referral information (GET request).

+3. **Centralized Logic**: The `hasMaxedReferrals` function in `common/src/util/referral.ts` is used to check if a user has reached their referral limit.
+This function should be used consistently across the application to ensure uniform enforcement of the referral limit.

+4. **Redemption Process**: When redeeming a referral code (in the POST request handler), always check if the referrer has maxed out their referrals before processing the redemption.
+This ensures that users cannot exceed their referral limit even if they distribute their referral code widely.

+5. **Error Handling**: Provide clear error messages when a referral code cannot be redeemed due to the referrer reaching their limit.
+This helps maintain a good user experience.

+Remember to keep the referral system logic consistent between the backend API and the websocket server to ensure uniform behavior across different parts of the application.

 ## Debugging Docker Issues

 - When encountering "Cannot find module" errors in a Docker container, it's important to verify the contents of the container itself, not just the local build.